 Q) Should I notify the IRS if I changed my address?

-There are several ways to notify the IRS of an address change:
+There are a few ways to notify the IRS of your new address.
+You can:

 - Complete Form 8822, Change of Address.
 You can download this form from the IRS website.

 - Write a letter to the IRS.
 In your letter, be sure to include your full name, old and new addresses, Social Security number, and date of birth.